NewStrangeWorlds/BeAR/docs_src/sections/forward_models.rst

     for the best-fit model.
 Available options: ``Yes`` or ``No``.

   - ``Save chemical species`` - Save the mixing ratio profiles for selected chemical species for all posterior samples.
-The options for this paramter are the forumulas of the chemical species that should be saved, separated by white spaces.
+The options for this parameter are the forumulas of the chemical species that should be saved, separated by white spaces.
 For example, ``H2O CO2`` will save the mixing ratios of water and carbon dioxide.
     Species that BeAR does not know will be ignored.